Guilherme-Vasconcelos/safenotes/docs/INSTALLATION.md

 ### Automatic installation instructions

-- To install the latest version:
+To install the latest version of safenotes copy and paste the following command into your terminal:
 `python3 -m pip install git+git://github.com/Guilherme-Vasconcelos/safenotes --user`

-- If you wish to install a specific version instead:
+If you wish to install a specific tag instead:
 `python3 -m pip install git+git://github.com/Guilherme-Vasconcelos/safenotes/tree/<tag> --user`

-- After installing, you can launch safenotes with: `safenotes`
+After installing, you can launch safenotes with: `safenotes`

 ### Manual installation instructions